 This course introduces the student to the fundamentals of personal and business finance.
-Students will analyze typical personal and business-related financial decisions, valuate the costs and benefits of their decisions, recognize their rights and responsibilities as consumers and business persons, and apply the knowledge learned to financial situations, in such areas as money management, budgeting, financial goal attainment, the wise use of credit, insurance, investments, and consumer rights and responsibilities.
+Students will analyze typical personal and businessrelated financial decisions, evaluate the costs and benefits of their decisions, recognize their rights and responsibilities as consumers and business persons, and apply the knowledge learned to financial situations, in such areas as money management, budgeting, financial goal attainment, the wise use of credit, insurance, investments, and consumer rights and responsibilities.
 This course does require a basic understanding of mathematics as well as economic concepts and accounting principles.
-The course does emphasize practical application and problem solving techniques.
-The primary objective is to provide the student with the tools to understand and solve the basic financial problems confronting them today and tomorrow.
+The course does emphasize practical application and problem-solving techniques.
+The primary objective is to provide the student with the tools to understand and solve the basic financial problems confronting them now and into the future.